opea-project/Enterprise-RAG/src/comps/llms/README.md

 ## Configuration Options

-The configuration for the OPEA LLM Microservice is specified in the [impl/microservice/.env](impl/microservice/.env) file.
+The configuration for the LLM Microservice is specified in the [impl/microservice/.env](impl/microservice/.env) file.
 You can adjust these settings by modifing this dotenv file or by exporting environment variables.

 | Environment Variable            | Description                                                                                                           |
 |---------------------------------|-----------------------------------------------------------------------------------------------------------------------|